Youssef-Remah/REGEX-To-DFA-Converter/README.md

 - DFA Table: The program displays a simple representation of the DFA table, including its states and transitions, to the console.
 - Test Case Status: For each test case, the program displays its status, indicating whether it is accepted or rejected by the DFA.

+## Team Collaboration and Contributions

+I feel privileged to have partnered with **[Mazen Abdallah](https://github.com/MazenMohamedAbdalla)** on this project.
+I'm grateful for his hard work and commitment to the project's goals.
+The seamless teamwork and synergy we've shared have truly enriched this experience.